 Every day, firefighters are called to serve a civic duty, which is to protect citizens in a time of crisis.
 Firefighters are one of the more well-rounded and versatile emergency task forces in the world.
 Their goal is "to serve and to protect".
 The following are a firefighter's job description and duties.

 Firefighters protect the lives of others when danger strikes.
-Traditionally, this is when a fire breaks out, although firefighters can handle many other types of emergency situations, including vehicle accidents and water rescues.
+Traditionally, this is when a fire breaks out, but also includes many other types of emergency situations including vehicle accidents, confined space, rope and water rescues.
 Firefighters are called first responders for a reason.
 Typically, they are the first to respond to an emergency.
 Because of that, firefighters must handle a broad range of emergency situations as well as the mass hysteria that blooms out of a severe accident.

 Volunteer firefighters have other full-time jobs, but they fill a great need by assisting full-time employees in the time of a crisis or major fire.
 The main duty of a firefighter is to safely handle a fire.
 First, the firefighting team must save any citizen in danger or trapped inside the infrastructure.
 Second, the firefighters must handle the fire, and put out the flames with as minimal damage as possible to the infrastructure and no personal harm.
 Sometimes firefighters are stuck in a dangerous situation and even worse, some lose their lives while trying to save others.